 Bees alter or maintain fermentation around the patty’s perimeter.
 The color becomes more pale.
 This isn’t harmful to the bees.
 When a new patty is introduced, they consume the older, discolored one first.

 Feed early if it seems more food is needed.
 Eventually, by September’s end, the bees refuse to take any patty.
-They suck the liquid out of it and propolize the rest up.
+They suck the liquid out and propolize the rest up.
 Several weeks later they refuse syrup.

 As a commercial beekeeper, I pushed the bees.
 Lots of bees were needed for spring splits to make up for those lost to mites, and for queen rearing.
 That required stimulating the bees and feeding them.